 We honour our Angels here, carrying their stories forward and ensuring their legacy lives on in the memories we help create for others.

-Spencer was just 13 years old when he sadly succumbed to Malignant Melanotic Nerve Sheath Tumour.
-In March of 2025, we had the privilege of giving Spencer and his family a special Sydney staycation, complete with a magical helicopter ride over the Harbour.
-It was a moment of light and joy in the midst of so much hardship.
+Spencer was just 13 years old when he sadly lost his battle with Malignant Melanotic Nerve Sheath Tumour.
+In March 2025, we had the privilege of gifting Spencer and his family a special Sydney staycation, highlighted by a magical helicopter flight over Sydney Harbour.
+It was a rare moment of light, joy and togetherness in the midst of an incredibly difficult journey.

 His mum, Louise, later shared, “You guys allowed us to create the most amazing memories, and we will be eternally grateful for your generosity.”